What is the rightsnet subscription service?

 The discussion forum is subscription-free.
 However only those working in advice are eligible to register to post messages.
 Subscribing to the subscription areas of rightsnet does not guarantee access to the forum.

 If we are not subscribers can we use the jobs section of rightsnet to advertise our vacancies?

 Yes.
-For details see of how to submit your vacancy, see www.rightsnet.org.uk/jobs
+For details see of how to submit your vacancy, please see www.rightsnet.org.uk/jobs